Start by entering your after tax income, then enter your monthly expenses, savings, and debt payments.

 Interest is the additional fee that is owed to a lender in return for borrowing the lender's money.

 An account where two or more individuals have the ability to deposit or withdraw funds.
-A joint account is common between spouses who want to consolidate their finances.
+A joint account is common between partners who want to consolidate their finances.
 Typically registered accounts can only have one individual owner, where as non-registered bank accounts can be joint accounts.

 Regulation that stipulates that investment advisors and portfolio managers have to understand their client's investment objectives and risk tolerance.